Code as Curriculum

 The code map: what each file teaches

-The engine lives in cemi/; each game lives in games/.
+The engine lives in cemi/; each of the sixteen games lives in its own folder under games/.
 Click any path to read it.

 Engine — cemi/